beyo/i18n/README.md

 with unnecessary dependencies or features.
 I wanted a module that was standalone and asychronous.
 I wanted a module that followed standards.
 I wanted it to be easily extended.

-This module is intended to be a community effort.
-As it is not incorporated in any major project, yet (as far as I know anyway), it is a plastic module and may be subject to changes.
-However, since this module aims at following standards, any change will only be for the best!

 ## Installation

 ```